Annapurna Sanctuary Trek - 14 Days

 Additional Info

-Mount Annapurna I (8091m) is the 10th highest mountain in the world.
-The hiking adventure to the southern Sanctuary base camp is the trip of a lifetime.
-This walking adventure is categorized as a moderate plus on its difficulty level and is achievable for anyone with good physical fitness.
-The highest elevation of this trek is 4120 meters, where the oxygen is about 30% less than the sea level.
-Trekking in Annapurna Sanctuary embraces walking ups and downs, so be prepared to ascend and descend on stone steps and well-trodden hiking trails.
+Trekking in Annapurna Sanctuary embraces walking ups and downs through remote villages with terraced farms, alpine forests with rugged terrain, so be prepared to ascend and descend on stone steps and well-trodden hiking trails both mentally and physically.
 The standard walking hours are from 05 to 08, depending on your pace.
-A fit person in their teens to 70s can join this Annapurna Sanctuary Trek without earlier adventure experience.
-This trip is not for those with weak knees and angles or heart or lung issues.
+The unpredictable Himalayan weather sometimes increases the trek difficulty level.
+Though any physically fit person in their teens to 70s can join this Annapurna Sanctuary Trek without earlier adventure experience, this trip is not for those with weak knees and ankles or heart or lung issues without preparation and consultation with concerned authorities.

-Walking Distance and Hours on Annapurna Sanctuary with Poon Hill
+What is the walking distance and Hours on Annapurna Sanctuary with Poon Hill and risk of acute mountain sickness (AMS)?

 Personal and Warm Gear on two two-week Adventure to Base Camp with Poon Hill

-Once you are at the base camp of Annapurna, surrounded by mountains, modern communication technology, including Internet facilities, is still available there and on almost all of the journey.
-Electricity and solar power are available in almost all teahouses to recharge electronic devices.
+Electricity and solar power are available in almost all teahouses along the Annapurna Sanctuary Trekking route to recharge electronic devices when you stop for a break and stay for the night.
+To make sure your devices have good batteries, consider taking high-voltage power banks and spare batteries for light when you begin trekking before the cockpit.
 Hot showers are available, and taking them at the lower elevation up to Ghorepani and Chomrong is recommended.
 It is better not to shower above 3000 meters due to the unpredictable weather conditions at higher elevations.

-Can we customize the private Annapurna sanctuary trek?
+Can you customize the private Annapurna sanctuary trek?

 Route Map